brijeshb42/medium-draft/README.md

 A medium like rich text editor built upon [draft-js](https://facebook.github.io/draft-js/) with an emphasis on eliminating mouse usage by adding relevant keyboard shortcuts.

+> Current development is using the latest master branch of `draft-js` for using block level metadata support to add implement Todo lists inside the editor.

 ### Fetures

 - Focus on keyboard shortucts and auto transform of text blocks.